- What is chiropractic care?

 Can a person who had back surgery see a chiropractor?

 Yes.
 It’s an unfortunate fact that up to half of those who had spinal surgery discover a return of their original symptoms months or years later.
 They then face the prospect of additional surgery.
-This too common occurrence is know as “Failed Back Surgery Syndrome.”
+This too common occurrence is known as “Failed Back Surgery Syndrome.”
 Chiropractic may help prevent repeated back surgeries.
 In fact, if chiropractic care is initially, utilized back surgery can often be avoided in the first place.

 Does chiropractic work for all types of health problems?